Screenwriting

 Who should enroll?

-This class is designed for students in grades 9 – 12 who enjoy writing creatively.
-Students do not need to have previous screenwriting or film experience.
-Since the elements of dramatic writing apply beyond film, students will find the skills learned will help strengthen their writing in other areas like short stories, novels, and narrative essays.
+This course is designed for students in grades 9–12 who enjoy creative writing.
+Students need not have prior screenwriting or film experience.
+Since the elements of dramatic writing apply beyond film, students will find that the skills they learn strengthen their writing in other areas, such as short stories, novels, and narrative essays.

 Technology Requirements